-I love how versatile the flavor of this dish is.
-Add any seasoning, spices or even sweeteners you like.
+I love how versatile candy corn potatoes are.
+You can add any seasoning, spices or even sweeteners you like.

-My kids love a little brown sugar on their carrots and sweet potatoes.
-So I added just a touch to the bottom layers.
+My kids love a little sweetnes on their carrots and sweet potatoes.
+So I add just a touch of maple syrup or honey to the bottom layersy .
 But if you like things really savory adding salt, pepper and herbs would be just as delicious.
 Or you can find a happy medium by adding a pinch of cinnamon.

-Are you wondering what to serve for dinner on Halloween?
+Are you wondering what to serve for a holiday dinner that kids will actually eat?
 How about roast beef paired with candy corn vegetables and candy corn finger jello?!
 Your kids will love it.
 Plus they’ll fill up on nourishing foods and won’t crave a bunch of sweets later (can I get an Amen?!).

-You could even turn this into a one pot meal by adding seasoned ground beef, chicken or turkey between each layer.
+You could even turn this into a one pot meal by adding seasoned ground beef, lamb, chicken, or turkey between each layer.
 Candy corn casserole!

-Surprise the kids with some Halloween fun before the trick-or-treating begins.
+Surprise the kids with this delicious treat.
 Candy corn potatoes and carrots (or squash and cauliflower) is a healthy way to enjoy the holiday.

-Do you have any creative Halloween traditions or treats?
+Do you have any creative holiday traditions or treats?

 If not, start one with a festive dinner your kids will request year after year that includes candy corn potatoes and carrots.